 Recovery Court Assessment Request

-The Drug and Alcohol Treatment-Based Restrictive Intermediate sentences are county IP sentences directed toward offenders falling within levels 3 or 4 of the PA Sentencing Guidelines who have a substance use problem.
+The Drug and Alcohol Treatment-Based sentence with restrictive conditions are directed toward offenders falling within levels 3 or 4 of the PA Sentencing Guidelines who have a substance use problem.
 Offenders should submit an application no more than 30 days after formal arraignment.

 - Offender must fall within Levels 3 or 4 of the Sentencing Guidelines.
-Please refer to the modified Basic Sentencing Matrix and RIP Table.*
+Please refer to the modified Basic Sentencing Matrix and RPP Table.*

 - Offender must have a substance use problem.